fire17/EmployeeGPT/README_prev.md

-# :robot: EmployeeGPT - Your Context-Aware AI Business Employee
+# :robot: SalesGPT - Your Context-Aware AI Sales Assistant

-This repo demonstrates an implementation of a **context-aware** AI Business Employee using LLMs.
+This repo demonstrates an implementation of a **context-aware** AI Sales Assistant using LLMs.

-EmployeeGPT is context-aware, which means it can understand what section of a sales conversation it is in and act accordingly.
+SalesGPT is context-aware, which means it can understand what section of a sales conversation it is in and act accordingly.
-Morever, EmployeeGPT has access to tools, such as your own pre-defined product knowledge base, significantly reducing hallucinations!
+Morever, SalesGPT has access to tools, such as your own pre-defined product knowledge base, significantly reducing hallucinations!

 We leverage the [`langchain`](https://github.com/hwchase17/langchain) library in this implementation, specifically [Custom Agent Configuration](https://langchain-langchain.vercel.app/docs/modules/agents/how_to/custom_agent_with_tool_retrieval) and are inspired by [BabyAGI](https://github.com/yoheinakajima/babyagi) architecture.